 The end of the year is here and many people are already looking at the year to come, setting New Year’s resolutions, goals, and making plans for the year ahead.
 The potential of 12 new months can be very motivating.
 Before you jump ahead, I think it’s important to review your year first.

-How to Complete a Year-End Review
+How to Review Your Year

 Often times once we are on the “outside” of a situation after a certain amount of time has passed, we may feel differently about it.
 You may be able to see more clearly why something happened, what caused it, or what good came from it.
 Many times you won’t find the silver lining when things go really badly and that’s ok.

 When you are looking back over the year be sure to give yourself credit for your successes, take credit for the good things that happened.
 It’s easy for us to give other people credit when things go right but much harder for us to see our own efforts pay off.
 In the same way, take a good look at the failures or missed opportunities of the past year and take responsibility for any part you may have had.

 Be careful to give yourself credit for the effort you put towards your goals, even the ones that didn’t meet the mark.
 In the same way don’t give up on these goals, just because the year is over doesn’t have to mean that the goals were failures.

-If you are looking for more resources about Personal Accountability I would recommend QBQ by John G. Miller – this is an excellent book!
+If you are looking for more resources about personal accountability I would recommend QBQ by John G. Miller – this is an excellent book!

-You’ll be surprised how much you have to be thankful for once you take time to really look for it.
+You’ll be surprised how much you have to be thankful for once you take the time to really look for it.
 Simple day-to-day examples might be: “Kids stayed healthy this winter” “I completed my project on time” “We paid for our vacation in cash this year!”.
 Many people keep daily gratitude journals, which I find very admirable.

-Taking the time review your past year will help you to set mindful goals moving forward.
+Taking the time to review your past year will help you to set mindful goals moving forward.
 I can’t tell you how many years I have “drink 8 cups of water” on my goal list.
 If after a year I’m still struggling to meet this goal, it’s time to change the goal.

-Download your Yearly Review Worksheet Below:
+Download your Personal Annual Review Template Below: